opencog/docker/indigo/README.md

         ├─ros-indigo-zenorsm

-* `base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.
+* `ros-base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.

 * `blender` contains a docker image for ROS and blender.
 Depends on